pehor/myportfoliowebsite/README.md

 More info can be found [in the AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+To deploy the site, run `npm run deploy`.
+(See the Scripts section for required preparations and other scripts)

 # Scripts

 You need to run `npm install` before running any of the scripts below.

 All scripts can be run by `npm run <script>`.
 Check package.json for all scripts.
 The main scripts for the workflow is:

-- `build`: Runs linting, builds the projects using static data, and exports everything to he `out` directory
+- `build`: Runs linting, builds the projects into static assets, and copies them to he `out` directory
+- `dev`: The quick way to see the changes during development, it starts the development server with reload on code changes.
 - `test`: Runs unittests with jest
 - `serve:static`: Serves the contents of the `out` directory locally for testing
 - `deploy`: Syncs the contents of the `out` directory to an S3 bucket